liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 3. Leave *Fast Path* selected and click *Next*.
 Ensure that *Distribute Application* has been checked, and click *Next* again.

-4. Choose the WebSphere runtimes and/or clusters to which you wish to deploy Liferay.
+4. Choose the WebSphere runtimes and/or clusters where you want Liferay deployed.
 Click *Next*.

 5. Map Liferay to the root context (/) and click *Next*.